 Nietzsche had a name for the alternative: Letzter Mensch.
 The Last Man.
 Comfortable, safe, optimized, and spiritually dead.
 No struggle, no aspiration beyond the next consumption cycle.
 “We have invented happiness,” says the Last Man – and blinks.

-Fukuyama borrowed the concept for his End of History thesis: liberal democracy would triumph, and the Last Man would inherit the earth.
-Not through conquest but through comfort.
-Not through ideology but through the slow extinction of anything worth fighting for.
+Fukuyama took the concept further: liberal democracy would triumph, the Last Man would inherit the earth – not through conquest but through comfort, the slow extinction of anything worth fighting for.

 We’re building him at scale.
 Every friction removed, every choice predicted, every path smoothed until there’s nothing left to push against.